-A company will be classified as micro, small, medium-sized or large where it satisfies at least two out of the three criteria for that size for two consecutive years (or the first year for newly formed companies).
+A company will be classified as micro, small, mediumsized or large when it satisfies at least two out of the three criteria for that size for two consecutive years (or the first year for newly formed companies).
+Please note that the reliefs of the micro, small and medium-sized regimes cannot be used by companies applying IFRS in the preparation of their financial statements, as these automatically fall under the large company regime.